bertouttier/flukso-hacs/info.md

 ```

 If you use another set up for your Home Assistant MQTT broker, please check its documentation to know how to set up a MQTT bridge to your Flukso MQTT broker.

+## Configuration

+After setting up the MQTT bridge between your Home Assistant broker and your Flukso broker(s), and after installing this integration using HACS, we can start configuring your Flukso device(s).

+First, you need to figure out your device (NOT sensor) hash value.
+Every Flukso device has 1 unique device hash.
+For this, you need to connect an MQTT client to your Home assistant MQTT broker (e.g. [MQTT explorer](http://mqtt-explorer.com)) and subscribe to topic `/device/#`.
+You will see MQTT topics in the form of `/device/<device hash>/config/<something>`.
+This is your device hash.

+Use this value when setting up the [Flukso integration in your Home Assistant instance](https://my.home-assistant.io/redirect/config_flow_start/?domain=flukso).
+The integration will then automatically discover and add all your sensors to Home Assistant.